-Aspect Details Reporting Required for Entities Owned by a Trust Yes, Austria requires trusts to disclose their beneficial owners as part of its AML compliance framework.
-People with Significant Control (PSC) Register Fully implemented as part of the EU's 4th and 5th AML Directives.
+Aspect Details Reporting Required for Entities Owned by a Trust Yes, Portugal mandates the reporting of beneficial ownership by trusts as part of its compliance with EU AML regulations.
+People with Significant Control (PSC) Register Fully implemented.
 Register of Overseas Entities Not implemented.
-Threshold for beneficial ownership 25% ingapore has robust regulations requiring companies to disclose beneficial ownership, with a focus on enhancing transparency and curbing money laundering.
-Beneficial owners who hold 25% or more of shares or voting rights must be reported to the Accounting and Corporate Regulatory Authority (ACRA).
-Singapore's PSC register is publicly accessible, allowing for significant transparency regarding ownership structures.
+Threshold for beneficial ownership 25% he Czech Republic has a fully operational PSC register that is publicly accessible.
+Companies are required to disclose beneficial owners holding 25% or more of shares or voting rights.
+This transparency is intended to combat money laundering and increase corporate accountability.